F00x-coder/CrashAnalyzer-pro/FEATURES.md

 ## 🏆 Why Users Love Us

 ### 🎮 For Casual Players:
-"Finally understand the game patterns that were invisible before!" - Alex T.
+"Finally understand the game patterns that were invisible before!" - SIMO,.

 ### 📊 For Data Lovers:
-"As a data scientist, I'm impressed by the algorithm accuracy!" - Dr. James P.
+"As a data scientist, I'm impressed by the algorithm accuracy!" - Dr. WASSI.

 ### 🏆 For Competitive Players:
-"Cut my losses by 60% in the first month!" - Sarah M.
+"Cut my losses by 60% in the first month!" - F00X.